Are Legacy Browsers Worth Supporting?

 After combining the versions we have a set of 11 browser versions to cover 93.66 % of Finnish internet users (2019-07-02).
 The coverage is actually a bit higher because there are also some newer but less popular versions of for example Chrome which were left out of data because of the 0.1 % threshold.

-The introduced approach to select browsers worth supporting is a so-called quantitative model based on hard data.
-But in real life the result should be adjusted by the knowledge of experienced developers who may have a good grasp what are the estimated efforts of supporting different browsers.
+The approach to select browsers worth supporting in this article is a quantitative model based on data.
+In real life the result should be adjusted by the knowledge of experienced developers who may have a good grasp what are the estimated efforts of supporting different browsers.
 For example supporting Samsung Internet 4 might require too much effort compared to its share.

 To sum up: use data but use it wisely.